MdAsifKhan/mdasifkhan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a postdoctoral fellow at Harvard Medical School in <a href="https://www.sanderlab.org/#/people/chrissander">Prof. Chris Sander's</a> Lab.
-My research focuses on developing machine learning and AI algorithms to advance cancer therapy.
-The emphasis of my work lies on interpretable approaches that can guide clinical decision-making.
-I am currently working on:
+My research focuses on machine learning methodologies for cancer risk prediction and combination therapy, with a particular emphasis on interpretable approaches that can guide clinical decision-making.

-* Feature selection and uncertainty quantification techniques in deep sequential models to predict cancer risk with greater precision and reliability over time.
-* Machine learning approaches to analyse spatial omics data of triple-negative breast cancer to predict the response of patients to chemotherapy.
+For cancer risk prediction, I develop deep learning models using large-scale longitudinal electronic health records.
+This involves two main components:

+* Representation Learning: Encoding patient histories into continuous feature representations with key properties such as disentangled risk factors, interpretability of encoded representation, and mitigating population-specific biases.

+* Risk Prediction: Discrete-time event models for cancer risk, with particular emphasis on modelling uncertainties to ensure robust performance and generalisation across diverse patient populations, including out-of-distribution scenarios.

+In combination therapy, the goal is to develop computational models of cell biology that accurately capture cellular behaviours and underlying biological processes.
+To this end, I use machine learning to learn differential equation models that can predict molecular responses to new drug combinations.
+These models are used for designing effective combinatorial therapies and optimising experimental design.

 I have a PhD from the University of Edinburgh, advised by <a href="https://homepages.inf.ed.ac.uk/amos/">Prof. Amos Storkey</a> in the <a href="https://www.bayeswatch.com/"> Bayesian and Neural Systems </a> research group.
 My doctoral research was at the intersection of geometry and deep representation learning.
-The machine learning topics that are of particular interest to me:

-* Deep representation learning and generative modelling.
-* Equivariant neural networks.
-* Geometric and topological deep learning.

 Please look at my publications for further insights into my work and research.